Information for new arrivals

 Though you may have to share an office, you should have your own desk and computer.

-You should have been asked before you arrived whether you wanted to use Windows or some version of Linux (we only have limited support for Macs), or in some cases both.
+You should have been asked before you arrived whether you wanted to use Windows, your preferred version of Linux (we only have limited support for Macs), or both.

 Your own laptop